MikeHopley/ftl-ships-strategy/index.md

 Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).

+### Balance Mod

+The Leto lets you sneak hacking past defence drones.
+Bear this in mind for the flagship.

 ## Federation C